danbuenhombre/Get_and_Clean_Project/README.md

 ##Creating the tidy datafile

 ###Guide to create the tidy data file
-Description on how to create the tidy data file (1. download the data, ...)/
 1. Download the raw data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 2. Move the zip file to a new directory (e.g. ~/project)
 3. Unzip the file